renjithravindran/SPVec/README.md

 For the preprocessed (min counted) corpus file (used in paper), you can obtain it from [here](https://drive.google.com/file/d/1fE5kSBHct3bnZE0_NOh3mxixZHdKmPGJ/view?usp=sharing)

-Download trained embeddings file [here](https://drive.google.com/file/d/1CQ--9Shrls0kf6pdoza8dDBWNe1SLBd2/view?usp=sharing)
+Download trained embeddings file [here](https://drive.google.com/file/d/1CQ--9Shrls0kf6pdoza8dDBWNe1SLBd2/view?usp=sharing).
+Extract the file (zip) before use.

 After that you can use: